GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fenced-frame/index.md

    access to unpartitioned cross-site data in a secure environment.

 Let's consider how fenced frames could work with the [Protected Audience API](/docs/privacy-sandbox/fledge/) proposal.
-With Protected Audience API, a user's interests are registered on an advertiser's site in [interest groups](/docs/privacy-sandbox/fledge/#interest-group-detail), along with ads that may be of interest to the user.
+With the Protected Audience API, a user's interests are registered on an advertiser's site in [interest groups](/docs/privacy-sandbox/fledge/#interest-group-detail), along with ads that may be of interest to the user.
 Then, on a separate site (known as a